What Is Speciality Coffee?

 Is Speciality Coffee Healthier?

-Speciality coffee already offers cleaner flavour and better farming ethics, but health depends on purity.
+Speciality coffee already offers a cleaner flavour and better farming ethics, but health depends on purity.

 Beans stored too long or processed poorly can harbour moulds and mycotoxins, leading to jitters, fatigue, and energy crashes.

-At Balance, every roast is independently lab tested to confirm it’s free from contaminants - so each cup supports steady focus and sustained energy.
+At Balance, every roast is independently lab-tested to confirm it’s free of contaminants so each cup supports steady focus and sustained energy.

 The Clean Coffee Movement